SonarSource/sonar-scanner-msbuild/sonar-docs/analysis/scan/sonarscanner-for-msbuild.md

 | You can invoke the Scanner using arguments with both dash (-) or forward-slash (/) separators.
 | Example : SonarScanner.MSBuild.exe begin /k:"project-key" or SonarScanner.MSBuild.exe begin -k:"project-key" will work.

-There are two versions of the SonarScanner for MSBuild.
+There are two versions of the SonarScanner for .NET.

 The first version is based on the "classic" .NET Framework.
 To use it, execute the following commands from the root folder of your project: